 A vehicle accident or a falling object can cause an injury such as a fractured skull, and could even result in a brain injury.
 If such accidents at work can be proven to be the employer’s fault, you could be able to make a head injury at work claim.

-Calculating Compensation For A Head Injury At Work Claim
+Evidence For Head Injury At Work Claims

 We cannot give you an average figure for the head injury claim amount you might receive.
 This is because all claims are somewhat unique.
 However, we can provide you with this example table.
 It gives some ranges ofc compensation for different injuries.
 You can use this to roughly estimate the value of your head injury at work claim.
 A personal injury calculator could also help to do the same thing.
 This table includes data that was provided in the guidelines produced by the Judicial College.
 These same guidelines are used by the legal system to value injuries.